mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

 This shows all USB traffic, including the keyboard and anything else that is using USB.
 The "Leftover Capture Data" is the application layer and what I consider interesting.
 Wireshark doesn't dissect it, so that's what I want to write a dissector for.
-I use the following filter to show only the packets that goes from the mouse to the computer:
+I use the following filter to show only the packets that go from the mouse to the computer:

 ![Filter for usb.src]({{ "/assets/creating-wireshark-usb-dissectors-1/wireshark-filter-for-src.png" | absolute_url }})